Localization and advectional spreading of convective currents under parametric disorder: Localized patterns in large-scale thermal convection in a horizontal layer

 As a specific physical system, we consider a thin porous layer saturated with a fluid.
 The layer is confined between two impermeable horizontal plates and heated from below (Fig.\,\ref{fig1}).
 The coordinate frame is such that the $(x,y)$-plane is horizontal, $z=0$ and $z=h$ are the lower and upper boundaries, respectively.
-The bounding plates are nearly thermally insulating (compared to the layer) what implies a fixed heat flux through the layer boundaries.
-This flux $Q(x,y)$ is time-independent but inhomogeneous in space;
+The bounding plates are nearly thermally insulating (in comparison to the layer) which results in a fixed heat flux through the layer boundaries.
+This flux $Q(x,y)$ is time-independent and inhomogeneous in space;

-here $Q_\mathrm{cr}$ is the threshold value of the heat flux for the case of spatially uniform heating (above the threshold, convective flows are excited), $\e^2$ is a characteristic value of local relative deviations of the heat flux from the critical value.
-For thermal convection in a porous medium the effects we will discuss appear also when the heating is uniform but the porous matrix is weakly inhomogeneous~\cite{Goldobin-Shklyaeva-BR-2008} (this inhomogeneity is inevitable in real systems).
-Nevertheless, we assume an inhomogeneous heating in order to be able to extend all our results and conclusions to convection without a porous matrix.
-In this paper, we consider only $q=q(x)$ and the flows homogeneous along the $y$-direction.
+here $Q_\mathrm{cr}$ is the threshold value of the heat flux for the case of spatially uniform heating (convective flows are excited above the threshold), $\varepsilon^2$ is a characteristic magnitude of local relative deviations of the heat flux from the critical value $Q_\mathrm{cr}$.
+In this paper, we restrict our consideration to the case of $q=q(x)$ and the flows homogeneous along the $y$-direction.
 Also, we admit a pumping of the fluid along the layer.

-For nearly thermally insulating boundaries and a uniform heating, the first convective instability of the layer is long-wavelength~\cite{Sparrow_etal-1964,Ingham-Pop-1998} (in other words, large-scale), what means that the horizontal scale $L$ of the flow is large against the layer height $h$; $L=\e^{-1}h$~\footnote{Remarkably, for a large departure from the instability threshold the large-scale approximation can be utilized as well, and the equations (in~\cite{Goldobin-Lyubimov-2007} they have been derived for an even more general problem) are simpler than the ones relevant near the threshold.
-But those equations admit discontinuities of spatial derivatives of the temperature field, and these discontinuities cannot be studied within the framework of the large-scale approximation.}.
-For large-scale convection the temperature perturbations $\theta=\theta(x)$ are almost uniform along $z$ and the system is governed by the dimensionless equation~\cite{Goldobin-Shklyaeva-BR-2008}
+For nearly thermally insulating boundaries and a uniform heating, the marginal convective instability of the layer is long-wavelength~\cite{Sparrow_etal-1964,Ingham-Pop-1998} (in other words, large-scale), which means that the horizontal scale $L$ of the flow is large compared to the layer height $h$, $L\sim\varepsilon^{-1}h$.
+At nearly critical conditions (close to the instability threshold of the uniformly heated system), convective currents are still long-wavelength.
+For large-scale convection the temperature perturbations $\theta=\theta(x)$ are almost uniform along $z$ and, according to~\cite{Goldobin-Shklyaeva-BR-2008}, the system is governed by the dimensionless equation